recoverybot3000/recovery-bot-legal/tos.md

 - Any conduct of third parties using the Service
 - Any other matter relating to the Service

-**FOR ANY DIRECT DAMAGES, OUR TOTAL LIABILITY SHALL NOT EXCEED FIFTY US DOLLARS ($50.00) OR THE AMOUNT YOU PAID US IN THE PAST 12 MONTHS, WHICHEVER IS GREATER.**
+**FOR ANY DIRECT DAMAGES, OUR TOTAL LIABILITY SHALL NOT EXCEED AN AMOUNT OF ZERO IN ANY CURRENCY (EX: $0.00) OR THE AMOUNT YOU PAID US IN THE PAST 12 MONTHS, WHICHEVER IS GREATER.**

 Some jurisdictions do not allow limitation of liability for certain damages, so some limitations may not apply to you.